 The mathematics assessment measures students' knowledge and skills in mathematics and their ability to apply their mathematical knowledge in problem-solving situations.
 As specified in the NAEP mathematics framework, questions are classified by content area and mathematical complexity.
-Each question assesses one of the five broad content areas: number properties and operations; measurement; geometry; data analysis, statistics, and probability; and algebra.
+The assessments at grades 4 and 8 measure one of the five broad content areas: number properties and operations; measurement; geometry; data analysis, statistics, and probability; and algebra.
+The grade 12 assessment measures four content areas; because most measurement topics suitable for twelfth-grade students are geometric in nature, geometry and measurement are combined into one content area.
 Mathematical complexity deals with what students are asked to do in a question and each of the three levels of complexityâ€•low, medium, and highâ€•describes the demands a question might make on a student's thinking.
 Read more about the mathematical content areas and levels of complexity.

 Questions from the 2019 NAEP mathematics assessment were not released to the public.
 However, samples of released mathematics questions from the 2017 NAEP assessment, including how students performed on them, are presented below as examples of the types of questions given to students in the 2019 assessment.
 Each example contains a brief description of the item, the format type (selected response or constructed response), and the content area (number properties and operations; measurement; geometry; data analysis, statistics, and probability; and algebra).
 The percentage of students who answered a selected-response question correctly or who received full credit for their answer to a constructed-response question is also displayed.
 Learn more about the NAEP mathematics assessment.